dchester/showcase/README.md

 ## Collections

 Once the server is up and running, start by creating a new collection.
-A collection is a set of items that contain similar items.
+A collection is a set of like items.
 Other CMSs might call a collection a "content type" or "custom post type".
+In a relational database, a collection would be analogous to a table.
 Define a collection and its fields, and then use the admin interface to add items.

-Also see the JSON API.
+## REST API

+Access and modify data in collections through the built-in RESTful API.
+Visit `/admin/api` in a running instance to see details for each collection.

 ## License